ernestomr87/backend-challenges-to-do/challenges/beginner/service-zipcode-lookup.md

 ## Introduction

-The "Zip Code Lookup Service" challenge is designed to create a RESTful API that retrieves location information based on zip codes.
+The "Zip Code Lookup Service" challenge is designed to create a REST API that retrieves location information based on zip codes.

 ### Objectives